Finite Semisimple Module 2-Categories: Comparing Finite Semisimple Module 2-Cate gories 2-Categories of Modules

+\begin{Remark} We have seen in theorem \ref{thm:rigid} that the algebra $\underline{End}(M)$ is rigid.
+It is expected that these algebras are separable.
+Proving this implies that every multifusion 2-category is separable, as we will show in \cite{D6}. \end{Remark}

-\begin{Remark} As in remark \ref{rem:rigidi=separable}, let us assume that every rigid algebra in a multifusion 2-category is separable.
-Under this hypothesis, we can push the reasoning of remark \ref{rem:Morita3Cat} a bit further.
+\begin{Remark} Motivated by remark \ref{rem:rigidi=separable}, let us assume that every rigid algebra in a multifusion 2-category is separable.
+Under this hypothesis, we can push the reasoning of remark \ref{rem:Morita3Cat} further.
 Namely, bimodules over separable algebras admit a canonical tensor product operation (see \cite{GJF}), which ought to correspond to the composition of left $\mathfrak{C}$ module 2-functors.
-In fact, we expect that there is an equivalence of 3-categories given by $Hom(I,-)$, where $I$ denotes the trivial separable algebra.
-In the special case $\mathfrak{C}=\mathbf{2Vect}$, it follows from \cite{JF} and \cite{BJS} that separable algebras are precisely multifusion categories, so this equivalence of 3-categories recovers the main result of \cite{D1}. \end{Remark}
+In fact, we expect that there is an equivalence of 3-categories given by $\mathbf{Mod}_{\mathfrak{C}}(-)$.
+In the special case $\mathfrak{C}=\mathbf{2Vect}$, we have argued in example \ref{ex:rigidalgebra2Vect} that separable algebras are precisely multifusion categories, so that this equivalence of 3-categories is exactly the main result of \cite{D1}. \end{Remark}

+\begin{Remark} All the results of this section hold more generally for any perfect field $\mathds{k}$, locally separable compact semisimple tensor 2-category $\mathfrak{C}$ over $\mathds{k}$, and locally separable compact semisimple left $\mathfrak{C}$-module 2-category $\mathfrak{M}$.
+In more detail, we have already explained in remarks \ref{rem:EnrichmentGeneral}, \ref{rem:EnrichmentModuleGeneral}, and \ref{rem:rigidgeneral} that the results of the previous sections except theorem \ref{thm:rigid} hold at this level of generality.
+Instead of appealing to theorem \ref{thm:rigid}, we can use lemma \ref{lem:2Ostriktechnical} below in the proof of theorem \ref{thm:2Ostrik}.
+In addition, we also need to make use of theorem 1.3.6 of \cite{D5} instead of theorem 1.4.9 of \cite{DR}. \end{Remark}